-Announcement: The Canada/US border reopens to travel for fully-vaccinated people on August 9th.
+Announcement: The Canada/US border reopens to travel for everyone on October 1, 2023.
 Here is a page listing everything required to cross the border from the USA into Canada.

 Here are answers to some questions you might have.